 The cafe was pretty busy when we ventured in.
 But the service was friendly and efficient, and the kids were made to feel welcome.
 There were plenty of things to browse during our brief wait… artwork, local honey, sweets, giftware and souvenirs of all sorts lined the walls and shelves.
 There was an open fire to warm your toes, too.

-We have since recommended Ingleside Bakery Cafe to some Tassie tourists, when they asked about a place to eat near the Launceston airport.
+We’ve since recommended Ingleside Bakery Cafe to some Tassie tourists, when they asked about a place to eat near the Launceston airport.
 And they really liked it.
 In fact, they made a point of taking some friends there on a return visit.
-It’s nice when we have our opinion confirmed by others… but when a place is this good, it’s not hard to get it right.
+It’s nice when we have our opinion confirmed by others.
+But when a place is this good, it’s not hard to get it right.